Our conceptual design process..

 - Original design style & character of home

-2. Prioritize Information: Throughout the initial & in home-consultation, our expert designer will help you determine which attributes/elements are most important and which attributes/elements are least important.
+2. Prioritize Information: Throughout the initial & in home-consultation, our expert designer will help you determine which attributes/elements are most important and which attributes/elements are least important for the home remodeling.
 The designer will then consolidate and prioritize the information, and begin the conceptual design process.
 The designer's goal is to incorporate as many attributes/elements as possible without compromising fundamental design practices or the general aura of the space.

 3. Present prioritized information via photo-realistic renderings: Once the information is gathered and prioritized, the designer will complete the conceptual design process and prepare the design presentation.
 All of the designs will be drawn using a CAD program, then modeled in a state of the art 3D rendering program, and finally photo-realistically rendered for your review (see example below).